ivan-parnarev/E-Government/e-gov-backend/README.md

 - Right-click on the file containing the `main` method and select `Run EGovBackendApplication`.

 Once the application starts, you can access it by opening your web browser and going to `http://localhost:8080`

+## Endpoints

+ UserVoteController
+- GET /api/votes - retrieve information about all the users in the database.
+Returns `Response.ok`
+- POST /api/votes - accepts `@RequestBody` and creates an object of `User.class` that is saved in the database.
+Returns `Response.ok`